jmurth1234/tab-complete-input-vue/docs/docs.md

 Additionally, four new event handlers are defined by the component:

- - `tabSuccess` -- Emitted when an attempt to get completions returns results
+ - `tab-success` -- Emitted when an attempt to get completions returns results
- - `tabFailed` -- Emitted when an attempt to get completions returns no results
+ - `tab-failed` -- Emitted when an attempt to get completions returns no results
- - `tabEnded` -- Emitted when the user has ended completions on the current word
+ - `tab-ended` -- Emitted when the user has ended completions on the current word
- - `selectionChanged` -- Emitted after a new completion is selected.
+ - `selection-changed` -- Emitted after a new completion is selected.

 All events emitted by the component have at most 4 properties: